ft-african-marketplace-3/Front-end/README.md

 # Lambda School Build Week:
-The purpose of Build Week is to empower you to demonstrate mastery of your learning objectives.
-The Build Weeks experience helps prepare you for the job market.
+The purpose of Build Week is to empower students to demonstrate mastery of your learning objectives.
+The Build Weeks experience helps prepare students for the job market.

 ## Field Market